EugenStadnik/DockerExercises/README.md

-docker ps                                         To list running images docker ps -a                                      To show all containers ever ran docker images                                     To list all available local docker images_ docker image rm --force {image-name:version}      To remove local image
+docker ps                                         To list running images docker ps -a                                      To show all containers ever ran docker images                                     To list all available local docker images_ docker image rm --force {name:version}      To remove local image